cicsdev/cics-java-liberty-hello/README.md

 1. Ensure the web application started successfully in Liberty by checking for the CWWKT0016I message in the Liberty messages.log:
    > A CWWKT0016I: Web application available (default_host): http://zos.example.com:9080/cics-java-liberty-hello-1.0.0
 2. Access the URL printed in the CWWKT0016I message (`http://zos.example.com:9080/cics-java-liberty-hello-1.0.0/`) to access the JSP.
+3. When deploying with CICS Explorer, the URL may be (`http://zos.example.com:9080/cics-java-liberty-hello/`)

 ## License
 This project is licensed under [Eclipse Public License - v 2.0](LICENSE).